-Dr. Marvin Slepian has spent much of his storied career involved with research related to the artificial heart and ventricular assist devices.
+Dr. Marvin Slepian has dedicated much of his career on research related to the artificial heart and ventricular assist devices.
 He has developed and brought to the clinic a number of innovative technologies, using his unique and creative approach to biomedical problem solving.
 He has designed a number of "smart stents" for arteries with unique properties that make them more responsive to the clinical situation.
 Today, Slepian’s lab is developing a broad class of new materials known as “stretchable electronics.”
 Combining stretchy polymer plastic materials with thin electronics with redundant interconnects, novel “stretchable electronic polymer materials” allow the ability to sense and take action.
 These materials have a wide range of potential medical applicability – from wearable patches to internal implants.